thetron/css3buttons_rails_helpers/readme.md

 # Icons and pills and colours, oh my!

-The gem will create a stack of dynamic helpers, to assist in adding icons, colours and styles to your buttons.
+The gem also creates a huge stack of dynamic helpers, to assist in adding icons, colours and styles to your buttons.

 ## Icons